-It is imperative for the continued viability of your water system and water quality to replace aging water mains, rehabilitate tanks and pumping stations and implement programs that streamline our service to our customers.
+It is crucial to the continued viability of our water system and water quality to replace aging water mains, rehabilitate tanks and pumping stations and implement programs that streamline our service to our customers.
 Several planned projects were brought to final completion this year that replaced failing water mains, enhanced hydrant fire flow and provided better service to you.
-In 2010 KCWA was restricted in its ability to bid several projects due to the economic downturn effect on revenue collection.
-Important projects have been designed and bidding placed on hold until adequate funding is made available in 2011 for completion of these projects.
+In 2011 KCWA was restricted in its ability to bid several projects due to the economic downturn's affect on revenue collection.
+Important projects have been designed and bidding placed on hold until adequate funding becomes available in 2012 for completion of these projects.